-Plaintiffs further allege that MERS holds a mere legal title and thus an assignment which is limited to its beneficial interest transfers nothing as a matter of law.
-(Compl. ¶¶ 21, 22, 28.)
+Plaintiffs further aver that MERS holds a mere legal title and thus an assignment which is limited to its beneficial interest transfers nothing as a matter of law as the Mortgage can only be transferred through negotiation of the Note.
+(Compl. ¶¶ 21-24.)
 To support this allegation, Plaintiffs rely upon Eisenberg v.
 Gallagher, 32 R.I.
 389, 79 A. 941 (1911).
 Plaintiffs erroneously assert that Eisenberg stands for the proposition that the foreclosing party must own the note and mortgage at the time it commences foreclosure proceedings.
 Rather, Eisenberg stands for the proposition that the foreclosure sale was invalid as the foreclosing party sent notice prior to actually holding an interest in the mortgage.
 Id.
-Since the foreclosing party gave notice of the foreclosure sale prior to it possessing the mortgage it followed that the complainant in Eisenberg was entitled to the relief she sought, quieting title to her property.
+Since the foreclosing party gave notice of the foreclosure sale prior to it possessing the mortgage it followed that the plaintiff in Eisenberg was entitled to the relief she sought, quieting title to her property.
 Id.
-The Mortgage instrument is the instrument granting Aurora the statutory power of sale.

-Accordingly, Aurora must be, and properly was, the mortgagee prior to commencing foreclosure proceedings.
+The Mortgage instrument is the instrument granting FNMA the statutory power of sale.
+Accordingly, FNMA must be, and properly was, the mortgagee prior to commencing foreclosure proceedings.

-Plaintiffs further aver that the Note was never transferred or negotiated by Domestic.
-(Compl. ¶ 57.)
-Likewise, this allegation fails to state a fact which entitled Plaintiffs to relief.
-Twombly, 550 U.S. at 555.
-The identity of the note holder is irrelevant as it is well-established under current Rhode Island law that MERS and the assignees of MERS act as nominee of the current note holder.
+Plaintiffs further allege that the Note was never transferred to or negotiated by Countrywide, (Compl. ¶ 50), and therefore FNMA does not have standing to enforce the Mortgage without the Note.
+(Compl. ¶¶ 51-53.)
+Likewise, this allegation fails to establish a claim entitling Plaintiffs to relief.
+The identity of the note holder is irrelevant as it is well established under current Rhode Island law that MERS and the assignees of MERS may act as nominee of the current note holder.
 See The Bank of New York Mellon v.
 Cuevas, Nos.
 PD 2010-0988, PC 2010-0553, 2012 WL 1388716 (R.I.
 Super.
 April 19, 2012) (Rubine, J.); see also Payette, 2011 WL 3794701; Bucci, 2009 WL 3328373.
+Moreover, the Note does not need to be transferred to Countrywide as